anushkap0308/anushkap0308/README.md

 ### 👋 About Me

-I'm a third-year **Computer Science & Business Systems** undergraduate at **Thapar Institute of Engineering & Technology**, working at the intersection of data, operations, and business strategy.
+I'm a fourth-year **Computer Science & Business Systems** undergraduate at **Thapar Institute of Engineering & Technology**, working at the intersection of data, operations, and business strategy.
 I build things that sit *between* a spreadsheet and a boardroom — dashboards, financial models, and reporting layers that a founder or ops lead can actually act on.

 I gravitate toward ambiguous, process-heavy problems: the kind with no clean spec, where you have to reverse-engineer the workflow, define the metric, *and* build the tool.
 My work spans: